 I wish I could see open source as something that works and is going to keep on working.

 It did already work marvelously in the early days of RepRap and because everyone was sharing everything, we saw such rapid development from scratch, from nothing.
-But now that almost all parties involved either have projects that are so big that they need some sort of funding to even maintain them, like Marlin and Klipper, or they’re straight-up companies that are directly competing on a cutthroat market, I just don’t see how giving away your work and your knowledge while charging your customers for that luxury is something that any company is going to be able to afford much longer.
+But now that almost all parties involved either have projects that are so big that they need some sort of funding to even maintain them, like Marlin and Klipper, or they are straight-up companies that are directly competing on a cutthroat market, I just don’t see how giving away your work and your knowledge while charging your customers for that luxury is something that any company is going to be able to afford much longer.

 From the business side of things, it just makes sense to keep what you develop to yourself.
-First Makerbot, then Slice Engineering and, to a lesser degree, WhamBam, maybe Ultimaker, they took the biggest shitstorm for patenting their products, but guess what, a couple of years later, people have become used to their stuff being proprietary and patented, and when E3D released their locked-down Revo, I don’t think many people looked twice at how far they had strayed from the original RepRap ideas.
-In fact, I would even say that patents have worked out really well for E3D.
+First MakerBot, then Slice Engineering and, to a lesser degree, WhamBam, maybe Ultimaker, they took the biggest shitstorm for patenting their products, but a couple of years later, people have become used to their stuff being proprietary and patented, and when E3D released their locked-down Revo, I don’t think many people looked twice at how far they had strayed from the original RepRap ideas.
+I would even say that patents have worked out really well for E3D.
 My last video was about the Revo High Flow nozzle, which uses licensed technology from Bondtech / 3DSolex, and the fact Bondtech would never be allowed to produce their own High Flow CHT nozzle for the locked-down Revo platform, I’m pretty certain that put E3D in a much more advantageous position for negotiating that licensing deal.

-Hey, and they even got the notorious parts cloner Biqu to pull a 180 and now use genuine E3D Revo parts.
+They even got the notorious parts cloner Biqu to pull a 180 and now use genuine E3D Revo parts.
 If that’s not a huge win for them because of their patents, then I don’t know what is.

 On the other hand, I don’t see how the current market is going to be sustainable for the open-source projects that we have, like the firmware that everyone is using and depending on, or even for companies that put significant effort into the tools that they then make open source.
 Yes, like Prusa.
 I don’t know how much longer they will be able to sustain their path of sharing their stuff as open source, and whether they will be able to make that call in time.